jizhang-nz/fast-GeP/README.md

 Here are some example commands:

-Run the analysis using BLAST+ as aligner (this commond will build an _ad hoc_ scheme from `reference.gbk` to transform the assembly files in `list.fas.txt` into allele profiles using BLAST+):
+Run the analysis using BLAST+ as aligner (_i.e._, build an _ad hoc_ scheme from `reference.gbk` to transform the assembly files in `list.fas.txt` into allele profiles using BLAST+):

     fast-GeP -g list.fas.txt -r reference.gbk

 Run the analysis using DIAMOND as aligner:

-    fast-GeP -g list.fas.txt -r reference.gbk
+    fast-GeP -g list.fas.txt -r reference.gbk -d

 Run the analysis using BLAST+ as aligner and produce a 'long' results: